Peek-a-Boo and Pocket Pool

 #iknoweverett“My counsel advised me that I should accept the counteroffer of $200,000.00.” ~ Everett Pringle

-Seventeen months earlier in the throes of the pandemic, I first learned about Everett’s legal battle to surface the discrimination via jury trial.
+Seventeen months earlier in the throes of the pandemic, I learned of Everett’s legal battle to surface the discrimination via jury trial.
 He kept me in the loop - as a third-party observer - as events unfolded.

 I welcomed Everett’s seemingly mundane adventures - bureaucratic paperwork, obligatory mediation, video recorded depositions, and mounting billable hours by the law firm he retained.
 Lockdown afforded me lots of time not only to reminisce about unfair treatment throughout my career but also to have pointed, cathartic, and highly-charged conversations about civil rights.